-Trust and Betrayal
+1. Trust and Perception of Betrayal

-Ethical and Moral Considerations
+3. Ethical and Moral Considerations

-Balancing Faith and the Pursuit of Truth
+Balancing Faith with the Pursuit of Truth

 Faith Perspectives on Paternity Testing

-1. Frame the Test as a Tool for Truth
+1. Frame the Test as a Tool for Truth and Unity

 2. Seek Guidance from Religious Leaders

-3. Ensure Confidentiality
+3. Maintain Privacy and Confidentiality

 4. Provide Emotional Support